Mossdale Session 19

 Water levels in Mossdale Beck were the highest we'd attempted a visit beyond the Canals/Ducks.
 Again I placed a marker in the beck just to see whether there was any change while we got ready.

-I'd brought along a stemple, some short poles and a spirit level - purchased the previous day.
+I'd brought along a Base Jack, some short poles and a small spirit level.

 It's fortunate we've done so much work lowering the cobble dams.
 This visit may have been impossible, or at the very least required some dicey submersion, had we not.